-- develop customized training for state and local mediation programs;
+- develop customized training for state and local mediation programs; and

 - conduct critical assessments of existing programs, help courts and other organizations create new mediation programs, and support mediators within existing programs.